RichardNooooh/CalculusEspresso/README.md

 ###Advanced Use
 I am planning to implement a way for you to create an expression tree manually, as that can be significantly more efficient for certain use cases.
-For the time being, you will have to settle with this for now.
+For the time being, you can implement your own parser and tree based on the nodes that I have provided.

+My documentation on some of these files are not the most clear, nor fully fleshed out for now.

+I would like to apologize ahead of time for my trashy parser code.
+There are some hastily made solutions here and there, and I will get to cleaning that at  some point in the future.

 ##Other Notes
 I built this library on Java 13, however, it should work with lower versions of Java,